 Julia Salazar was born into what she describes as a “very conservative political family” in Miami, Florida, on December 31, 1990.
 Her father, Luis, was a native Colombian of Jewish ancestry.
 A cargo pilot by trade, Luis became an American citizen before his daughter was born.
 His wife, Christine Salazar, was born in Italy and …

-Later in 2009, Miss Salazar enrolled at Columbia University.
+Later in 2009, Julia Salazar, then a registered Republican, enrolled at Columbia University.
 There, she became the leader of Columbia Right to Life (an anti-abortion group), and president of the campus chapter of Christians United For Israel (CUFI).

 From this point forward, Salazar’s views on Israel became increasingly, though not entirely, negative.
 During 2013-14, she co-founded the Columbia University chapter of J Street; became a campus fellow with the World Zionist Organization; became a fellow with Bridging the Gap, a group that promotes kinship between Jewish students from different cultural backgrounds; joined the If Not Now movement, which pushes American Jewish institutions to “end their support for the [Israeli] occupation”; and contributed articles (under the pseudonym Julia Carmel) to the anti-Israel publication Mondoweiss.
 In an August 2016 piece for Mondoweiss, Salazar supported the Black Lives Matter movement’s claim that Israel was guilty of committing genocide against the Palestinians.